micahco/micahcowell.com/src/archive.md

 # Archive

-Links and media from the web.
-Without order or sequence.
+Nonsequential articles consisting of links and media from the web.

-A stream of conscious.
+*A stream of conscious*

 <br>

-# &#128600;

 ---